 E-Prime attempts to minimize all interactions with the operating system.
 Although we cannot deliver measurements every millisecond, our methods make delays and/or missed reads of the clock tick very rare, and make sure that the results are statistically valid and accurate.
-TIMING: E-Prime Timing Test Results reports the results of the Refresh Clock Test on a mid-range and high-end computer, in which there were 0 missed ticks.

 The first technique that E-Prime utilizes is to tell the operating system to execute the E-Prime program (E-Run) in the highest priority possible when collecting data.
 E-Prime takes into consideration a number of factors when determining the proper priority level for your system.

 PST’s testing shows that performance on either dual-core or multi-processor systems is enhanced over single processor systems.
 When running with more than one core or processor, it is less likely that E-Run will be interrupted.
 However, while such interruptions are minimized, they are not wholly eliminated.
 In addition, concerns remain over access to and performance of peripheral devices for stimulus presentation.
 Therefore, even when E-Prime runs on a dedicated process, you still must utilize E-Prime's other solutions in order to optimize the performance of the time-critical components of your experiment.

 NOTE: One significant action that users can take, however, is to remove any unnecessary programs running on the E-Run data collection computer, including active network or internet connections.
 We recommend using Microsoft’s MSCONFIG utility to identify programs which may be running in the background and then shutting down any that are not necessary for system’s operation.
 See INFO: How to use MSCONFIG to troubleshoot machine configuration and reduce background applications .